 What Do Honeydew Seeds Look Like?

-They have long growing seasons, from early spring and lasting up to early fall, but are ready for harvest in summer.
+Honeydews have long growing seasons, from early spring to early fall, but are ready for harvest in mid-summer.

-Have a look at the table to know additional features of Honeydew seeds.
+Look briefly at the table to learn more features of Honeydew seeds.

 |Shape||Oval to Oblong|